Diagram automorphisms and canonical bases for quantized enveloping algebras

 Let $X$ be the Cartan datum corresponding to a Kac-Moody algebra $\Fg$, and $\BU_q^-$ the negative part of the quantized enveloping algebra $\BU_q = \BU_q(\Fg)$.
 Let $\s : X \to X$ be the diagram automorphism of $X$.
 Then $\s$ induces an algebra automorphism $\s: \BU_q^- \to \BU_q^-$.
 In the case where $\s$ is admissible (see 2.1 for the definition), the pair $(X,\s)$ induces a Cartan datum $\ul X$, which corresponds to the orbit algebra $\Fg^{\s}$ of $\Fg$.
 Let $\ul\BU_q^-$ be the negative part of the quantized enveloping algebra $\ul\BU_q$ associated to $\ul X$.

 In the case where $X$ is a symmetric Cartan datum, the canonical basis $\bB$ of $\BU_q^-$ was constructed by Lusztig [L1] by making use of the geometric theory of quivers.
 In [L2], this result was generalized to an arbitrary Cartan datum $\ul X$.
 The outline of the proof is as follows; for a given Cartan datum $\ul X$, there exists a Cartan datum $X$ of symmetric type, and an admissible diagram automorphism $\s : X \to X$ such that the Cartan datum induced from $(X, \s)$ is isomorphic to $\ul X$.
 Let $\bB$ be the canonical basis of $\BU_q^-$.
 Then $\s$ gives a permutation of $\bB$, and we denote by $\bB^{\s}$ the set of $\s$-fixed elements in $\bB$.
-In the first step, by making use of the geometric theory of quivers with automorphisms, he constructed the canonical signed basis $\wt{\ul \bB}$ of $\ul\BU_q^-$ (see 1.17), and proved that there exists a natural bijection $\wt\bB^{\s} \isom \wt{\ul\bB}$, where $\wt\bB = \bB \sqcup -\bB$, and $\wt{\ul\bB} = \CB \sqcup -\CB$ for some basis $\CB$ of $\ul\BU_q^-$ ([L2, Thm.
+In the first step, by making use of the geometric theory of quivers with automorphisms, he constructed the canonical signed basis $\wt{\ul \CB}$ of $\ul\BU_q^-$ (see 1.18), and proved that there exists a natural bijection $\wt\bB^{\s} \isom \wt{\ul\CB}$, where $\wt\bB = \bB \sqcup -\bB$, and $\wt{\ul\CB} = \ul\CB \sqcup -\ul\CB$ for some basis $\ul\CB$ of $\ul\BU_q^-$ ([L2, Thm.
 14.2.3]).
-In the second step, he proved the existence of the canonical basis $\ul\bB$ of $\ul\BU_q^-$ such that $\wt{\ul\bB} = \ul\bB \sqcup - \ul\bB$ and constructed a natural bijection $\bB^{\s} \isom \ul\bB$ ([L2, Thm.
-14.4.3, 19.2.3]), by making use of the theory of crystals due to Kashiwara [K].
+In the second step, he proved the existence of the canonical basis $\ul\bB$ of $\ul\BU_q^-$ such that $\wt{\ul\CB} = \ul\bB \sqcup - \ul\bB$ and constructed a natural bijection $\bB^{\s} \isom \ul\bB$ ([L2, Thm.
+14.4.3, 19.2.3]), by normalizing the sign of $\wt{\ul\bB}$ in terms of the theory of crystals due to Kashiwara [K].

 In this paper, we take up a similar problem, but from a different point of view.
 This is a generalization of [SZ1,2], where the case $X$ is finite or affine type was discussed.
 We consider $X$ of symmetric type, with an automorphism $\s$ on $X$, and $\ul X$ induced from $(X,\s)$ as before.
-Assuming the existence of the canonical basis $\bB$ for $\BU_q^-$, we shall construct the canonical basis $\ul\bB$ of $\ul\BU_q^-$ and a natural bijection $\bB^{\s} \isom \ul\bB$, without appealing the geometric theory.
-In the case where the order $n$ of $\s$ is odd, this is obtained directly from $\bB$ by an elementary method.
-But in the case where $n$ is even, we only obtain the canonical signed basis $\wt{\ul\bB}$, and in order to obtain the canonical basis $\ul\bB$, we need to use the theory of crystal bases.
+Assuming the existence of the canonical basis $\bB$ for $\BU_q^-$, we shall construct the canonical signed basis $\wt{\ul\CB}$ of $\ul\BU_q^-$ and a natural bijection $\wt\bB^{\s} \isom \wt{\ul\CB}$ in an elementary way, without appealing the geometric theory, nor the theory of crystal basis.
+In the case where the order of $\s$ is odd, we obtain the canonical basis $\ul\bB$ of $\ul\BU_q^-$ and a natural bijection $\bB^{\s} \isom \ul\bB$.